CoFly-Project/Problematic-Areas-Detection/README.md

 * the __*geolocation*__ of the point of interest
 * the __*filename*__ of the image captured closest to it

 The extracted files are named according to the corresponding VI, e.g. VARI.json.
+In Figure 1, we present an overview of the Problematic-Areas-Detection module.

 <p align="center">